platformsh/platformsh-docs/docs/src/security/data-retention.md

 ## Analytics

-Platform.sh uses Google Analytics on various web pages, and therefore Google Analytics will store collected data for a period of time.
+Platform.sh uses Google Analytics on various web pages, and so Google Analytics will store collected data for a period of time.
 We have configured our Google Analytics account to store data for 14 months from the time you last accessed our site, which is the minimum Google allows.